UC-MACSS/persp-analysis/students/pezzuto_john/Pezzuto_Final.md

 ### Value-Added of Conducting Both

 Both studies set out to prove different things.
 From the field experiment we learn more about the causality of having a black name on Airbnb, but no information about being a host.
 The field experiment is more focused on the demand side of Airbnb.

 In the observational study, data is collected about hosts on Airbnb.
 There is no causality inferred.
 Creating an experiment that involved being a host on Airbnb would be able to show more information about causality, but would not be considered unethical because people would be mislead about having a place to stay and likely Airbnb would be very upset with researchers.

-Generally experiments tend to have more internal validity than observational studies because of the amount of control they have over their factors.
+Generally, experiments tend to have more internal validity than observational studies because of the amount of control they have over their factors.
 However, observational studies tend to have more external validity because they are less artificial than experiments.
 Since both of these studies look at discrimination on Airbnb, together they alleviate some of these stresses that the studies would have individually.

 ### Conducting a Survey

 *I initially thought about conducting a survey on Airbnb users who made reviews on the website, but it is not possible.
-I then though about surveying hosts, but was concerned that some hosts would not answer honestly due to social desirability bias.*
+I then though about surveying hosts, but was concerned that some hosts would not answer honestly due to social desirability bias. *

 With this is in mind I decide to conduct my digital survey-based research on Amazon mTurk workers who have used Airbnb in the past.
 The survey would deem to attempt to ask people about their whether they have ever felt discriminated against on Airbnb and if so, pinpoint why they felt this way (e.g. their name, photo, or other factors).
 It would also ask users about if they felt discriminated against in other aspects of their life (e.g. at the online marketplaces, by Uber or Lyft drivers) see if people feel like Airbnb is different than other online platforms.